 Personal boundaries are guidelines, rules or limits that a person creates to identify acceptable, safe and reasonable ways for other people to behave towards them and how they will respond when someone passes those limits.

 – The Urban Dictionary

 How do you be there for other people as much as possible, while also protecting your own well-being?

 ‘Healthy boundaries’ is a term I only became familiar with in my thirties.
-Becoming aware of the whole concept of ‘boundaries’ was a revelation for me, particularly when I realised that all my years of struggle, depletion, exhaustion, overwhelm, and anguish had been because I didn’t know that I was allowed to – and supposed to – have boundaries.
+Becoming aware of the whole concept of boundaries was a revelation for me, particularly when I realised that all my years of struggle, exhaustion, and overwhelm had been because I didn’t know that I was allowed to – and supposed to – have boundaries.

-Somewhere along the way I had learned that it was not OK to put myself first; that it was more important to meet the expectations of others, and underneath all that… I felt that I was not worthy of putting my own needs first.
+Somewhere along the way, I’d learned that it wasn’t OK to put myself first; that it was more important to meet the expectations of others, and underneath all that… I felt that I was not worthy of putting my own needs first.
 I was so busy trying to be what I thought others wanted me to be that I actually didn’t even know what I wanted or needed – let alone have the courage to take a stand for that.

 It feels empowering to set a boundary and have it respectfully met.

 But there’s definitely an ‘art’ to setting and maintaining healthy boundaries and I’m still practising it (and making mistakes along the way).

 Setting Personal Boundaries

 Personal boundaries are all about protecting your emotional boundaries.
 What do you need to feel safe, strong, and happy?
 We teach others how to treat us.
 If you need to reserve your own private accommodation when you go away on holiday with extended family, instead of staying in the same house as everyone else, then do that, and make no apologies for it.